 What are we interested in?
-Here’s an example: you’re browsing DVDs in a video store.
-You pick one up– you like it, perhaps you might buy it.
+Here’s an example: you’re in a cheese store, trying to decide which cheese to get.
+You’re offered a piece of cheese, and you like it, perhaps you might buy that one.
 But you’re not sure yet.
-You put it back down, and stroll down the aisle.
-You compare them; perhaps today you decide to buy the first DVD.
+After a couple of seconds you try a piece of another.
+You compare the two and decide to buy one of them.
 What happened in your brain as you went through all this?
-What are the neural mechanisms that allow you to remember, for a few seconds, how much you liked the first DVD; to compare the two DVDs; to make a decision; to apply the rules of behavior appropriate for the context you’re in (here, a video store)?
+What are the neural mechanisms that allow you to remember, for a few seconds, how much you liked the first one; to compare the two; to make a decision; to apply the rules of behavior appropriate for the context you’re in (here, a cheese store)?
 In other words, what are the neural mechanisms underlying our cognitive abilities?

 Who are we?
 Personnel in the lab range from purely computational to purely experimental.
 We try to minimize the barriers in going from one end of this spectrum to the other: all researchers in the lab are encouraged to flow easily and freely within the computational/experimental spectrum, according to their own interests and needs at any given point in time, and to talk frequently with people at other points of the spectrum.